 The Langdon Era (1840-1894)

-After Hosack's death, his heirs broke up the estate into smaller parcels.
-In 1840, John Jacob Astor purchased the main part (540 acres) for $42,000 and gave it to his daughter, Dorothea Langdon and her 5 children.
+In 1840, John Jacob Astor purchased the main part (540 acres) for $42,000 and gave it to his daughter, Dorothea Langdon, her husband Walter and her 5 children.
+The division of the Hosack estate required adjustments to the northern part of the drive.
 Unfortunately, a fire destroyed the original Bard mansion in 1845.
-They then hired architect Platt of New York City to design a new mansion, which was built on the site of the original building.
+They then hired an architect referred to only as Platt of New York City to design a new mansion, which was built on the site of the original building.